asarainbarton/Ball-Collision-Simulator/README.md

 # My Project

-This program enables users to generate a simulation of balls interacting in a two dimensional space.
+This program enables users to generate a simulation of particles (balls) interacting in a two dimensional space.
 Each ball is given x and y position, velocity, and acceleration components.
 As balls collide with walls or other balls, these components get updated accordingly.
 Before rendering, multiple settings can be tweaked, including but not limited to # of balls, # of frames, frame rate, and ball elasticity (Net energy loss component).